 Exelon's principal utility operating subsidiaries -- ComEd and PECO are financially sound and each have investment grade ratings from major national rating agencies.
-Exelon will also be a financially sound company./12/ Furthermore, Exelon expects to have an investment grade rating upon consummation of the Merger based on its strong balance sheet, strong cash flows and other factors.
-The anticipated consolidated common equity of Exelon when it is formed in the Merger, including securitization indebtedness of the Utility Subsidiaries,/13/ the \$500 million borrowing necessary to pay the cash portion of the merger
+Exelon will also be a financially sound company./11/ Furthermore, Exelon expects to have an investment grade rating upon consummation of the Merger based on its strong balance sheet, strong cash flows and other factors.
+The anticipated consolidated common equity of Exelon when it is formed in the Merger, excluding the securitization indebtedness of the Utility Subsidiaries, is 46% of total capitalization./12/ Exelon represents that, at all times during the Authorization Period, its common equity (as reflected on the balance sheets contained in its most recent 10-K or 10-Q filed with the Commission pursuant to the 1934 Act) will be at least 30% of its Adjusted Consolidated Capitalization (common equity, preferred stock and long-term debt adjusted to exclude securitization debt./13/ The Commission has recognized that it is appropriate to exclude securitization from the calculation of capitalization to determine compliance with its traditional